Drugs and the talkies share a storied history. But two still-popular series show a scary resemblance. Let’s compare Breaking Bad vs Weeds.

-Perhaps it’s because of a general theme of rising to power.
+Perhaps it’s because of a shared theme: rising to power.
 Or a hero’s journey, if Joseph Campbell’s assertion could extend to dealing drugs.
 We’ll discuss the possibilities in the text ahead, but at times these similarities manifest in scarily mirrored minutiae.

 Nancy, in Weeds, goes from housewife to widow to pot dealer.
 It is an economic decision, at first, and its root lies in emergency.
-To make matters worse, her husband’s upper middle-class job — engineer — allowed him to take out a mortgage on a picturesque home in a preppy community of similar “little boxes” before his death.
+To make matters worse, her husband’s upper middle-class job as an engineer allowed him to take out a mortgage on a picturesque home in a preppy community of similar “little boxes” before his death.

-Notice the technique of establishing a background for a character that is already bleak.
-If you made a line graph of “problems” over time for the main character of both shows, it would be a 45-degree angle down.
-It starts with a catastrophe of some sort, and the reaction intended as a solution to this hardship only makes things worse.
-And so on and so on.
-But it starts with some pre-existing hardship.
+Notice the technique.
+Establish a background for a character and make it bleak.
+If you made a line graph of “problems” over time for the main character of both shows, it would be a 45-degree angle.

 In Nancy’s case the pre-existing hardship was being surrounding by yuppies and being, essentially, a bored housewife.
 It being a comedy makes this a proper hardship, even if it does seem mild in comparison to other premises, such as Breaking Bad.

-I’ll explain, but first let me further establish a sketch of an example to help establish some kind of shorthand for the remainder of this article.
 In comedy, such as Weeds, there is generally a pervading impression of a benevolent universe.
-Bad things happen to good people, but in a comedy those good people always land on their feet afterward.
-Exceptions like dark- or tragic-comedy are niche genres, with unique merits, and as such must include a modifier to “comedy.”
-In this sense, Weeds is just a comedy.
+Bad things happen to good people in real life, but in a comedy those good people land on their feet eventually.
+Weeds isn’t a dark comedy either, it’s lighter than Nancy.
 Accordingly, the baseline before the catastrophe is a “first-world problem.”
 No one ever died from suburbia.

-As if this restless existence is not bad enough, Walt is figuratively castrated.
-We learn, though always in vague terms, that he should be a multi-millionaire from a company he co-founded, and he used to be a top-tier, experimental chemist.
-What changed his life THAT time, we don’t know for sure (though it might be a personal-differences-gone-wrong situation).
-He feels cheated though, it’s clear, and there is a piece of him that looks at the world and sees it adversarially.
-Like the world has not given him enough credit.
-His wife henpecks him, his brother-in-law shows him up in front of Walt Jr., and the boss at his minimum wage side job treats him like a highschool dropout.
+We learn that he used to be a top-tier, experimental chemist.
+He feels cheated, and he looks at the world as the bully.
+Plus, his brother-in-law shows him up in front of Walt Jr., and the boss at his minimum wage side job treats him like a highschool dropout.

-When Walt learns he has cancer the psychological reaction is akin to a suspended steel I-beam snapping in two due to the last hippo out of a dozen being piled on.
+When Walt learns he has cancer the reaction is to go batshit crazy.
 He begins cooking meth ostensibly to provide a nest egg that will not leave his soon-to-be-widow wife with a crushing debt.
 Honestly, in the framework of the show, it makes perfect sense.
-No, it doesn’t seem like a sane idea, though the money sure looks delicious.
-But his sanity, in this precarious nature, is understandably suspect.
+His sanity is understandably suspect given his circumstances.

-In both Weeds and Breaking Bad there exist two personality types invested in the main storyline of an entrepreneurial drug business.
+In both Weeds and Breaking Bad, we’re watching two personality types invested in a drug business.
 They sometimes swap back and forth between two characters, but there is always one and the other.
 And in both series these personalities are manifest in the main character and a younger sidekick.

 Soon, Silas shows an aptitude for not just selling Marijuana but growing it.
 As the series goes on, his character morphs from the troubled teen to the Purist.
 He wants to grow.
 Makes his own strain.
 And he doesn’t have any reservation or guilt about selling weed.
 Nancy eventually comes to his side of thinking by series’ end, and her life is more peaceful for it.